demisto/content/Packs/XsoarWebserver/Playbooks/playbook-xsoar-data-collection-response-tracking_README.md

-This is a subplaybook that runs the email task a configurable number of times and polls the response status by the user
+This playbook tracks the user responses and  resends the emails to recipients who have not responded

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.